DaryoushShah/DaryoushShah/README.md

 # Daryoush Ghoreishi

 Hello!
-My name is Daryoush Ghoreishi and I'm a third year Computer Science and Business Management Economics major.
+My name is Daryoush Ghoreishi and I'm a fifth year Computer Science and Business Management Economics major.
 I'm currently learning Full Stack Web Development with the hope of building a web application that utilizes blockchain technology.

 ## Web Development
 * HTML